pyeu/final-app/READEME.md

 ## Search results view

-By county searches will include brief text from the
+By county searches will include brief text from relevant news articles...

 # Deployment